api3dao/signed-api/packages/signed-api/config/configuration.md

 ##### `isCertified`

 A boolean flag indicating whether the Airnode is first-party verified.
-When set to true, the Airnode address will be included in the `/status` endpoint response under `certifiedAirnodeAddresses`.
+When set to true, the Airnode address will be included in the `/status` endpoint response under `certifiedAirnodes`.
 This proves that the deployer of the Signed API instance owns/controls these Airnodes, enabling clients to verify first-party data sources.

 #### `stage`